enkidevs/curriculum/blockchain/fundamentals/the-blockchain/README.md

 type: insights-list

-description: Discover what the blockchain technology and how it can be used.
+description: Discover blockchain technology and how it can be used.

 section: 0